 I re-tell the Nasreddin tales from the point of view of Western civilisation willing to learn some subtlety from the East.
 I hope that such rendering builds bridges among cultures in times when mutual understanding and respect are more than needed.

 As you will find in innumerable sources, Nasreddin the Hodja or Hoça or the Mullah was born in Turkey but also in other many countries of the East.
 His mule was – and still is - loaded with many hundreds of stories of disparate kinds and origins: Turkish, Jewish, Persian, Indian and Afghan, even Chinese.
 The Balkans, North Africa and Asia swarm with avatars of Nasreddin.
 At present, European and American stories also claim their place in the Nasreddin treasury of wit.
-At times I made the mullah's mule carry stories from other traditions, in all good faith; today the Hodja stories are, I am convinced, a living folklore of the World.
+At times I made the mullah's mule carry stories from other traditions, in all good faith, because of their "family ressemblance"; today the Hodja stories are, I am convinced, a living folklore of the World.
 And tell me, who is forbidden to contribute new folklore?

 Over centuries, people imagined the Nasreddin that fitted their needs and fancy.
 There are sage Sufi-flavoured Mullahs that teach us wisdom and stupid Effendis that make the stupid feel clever.
 There are bold subversive Hoças ridiculing tyranny and fanaticism at the whiskers of the tiger and, if one likes so, sheepish little nasruddins ready to sell their soul (as my late much-loved dog Tao would have done) for a plate of mutton.
 Some people even enjoy a paedophile Hoça, the scatological Hoça, or an evil, idiotic,“Beavis and Butthead”– like Nasreddin.
 You will find those collector items in “complete” academic anthologies but certainly not here.
 We have the right to select.